Cybex Cloud Q Review

 The Cloud Q harness is a no rethread harness with an adjustable headrest assembly.
 The assembly moves smoothly with a lever on the back of the rest.
 It has eleven possible height options, and the crotch strap has only one.
 The Cloud Q has an easy to depress buckle button that varies from some of the group.

-The chest clip is also easy to use with a larger button to squeeze that is nice for larger hands (talking to you Dads).
+The chest clip is also easy to use with a larger button to squeeze which is nice for larger hands (talking to you Dads).
 The harness is easy to tighten and release, but the tighten strap is stiffer than most.

-The Cloud Q handle rotates by pressing in on dual buttons on either side simultaneously.
+The Cloud Q handle rotates by pressing dual buttons on either side simultaneously.
 It has six possible positions and turns smoothly, with only one position allowed during driving.
 This position puts the handle at the foot of the seat and may act as an anti-rebound bar in the event of an accident (see our video).
 The handle does somewhat rub on the canopy when both are up, and there isn't much room for hands, but it isn't as bad as the Graco handle and canopy problem.
 The shape of this handle is more comfortable to hold because it lacks any sharp edges or corners.

 Carrier and Base Connection